Barksdale Air Force Base: Post-Vietnam era

-From 1973–1992, Barksdale hosted the annual Strategic Air Command Bombing and Navigation Competition and awards symposium.
+From 1973 to 1992, Barksdale hosted the annual Strategic Air Command Bombing and Navigation Competition and awards symposium.
 After spending weeks dropping bombs on ranges throughout the United States and engaging in navigational competition, SAC's finest bomber and tanker aircrews gathered here for the score posting and awards presentation, and to work together to improve the training of SAC aircrews.

-Headquarters Second Air Force was inactivated on 1 January 1975, being replaced by Headquarters Eighth Air Force which was transferred to Barksdale after being located at Andersen AFB, Guam for five years in charge of SAC strategic operations for the Vietnam War.
+Headquarters Second Air Force was inactivated on 1 January 1975, being replaced by Headquarters Eighth Air Force, which was transferred to Barksdale after being located at Andersen Air Force Base, Guam for five years in charge of SAC strategic operations for the Vietnam War.
 At Barksdale, the Eighth took over the operations and personnel of the inactivated Second Air Force.

 In 1978, the Eighth Air Force Museum was established at Barksdale with the arrival of a Boeing B-17 Flying Fortress of the type the "Mighty Eighth" flew during World War II.
 The museum has grown greatly over the years, and today its collection includes the Consolidated B-24 Liberator, Boeing B-29 Superfortress, Boeing B-47 Stratojet, Boeing B-52D and G Stratofortresses, British Avro Vulcan B.Mk2, General Dynamics FB-111A, Beechcraft C-45 Expeditor, Douglas C-47 Skytrain, Noorduyn UC-64A Norseman, Boeing KC-97 Stratofreighter, Boeing KC-135 Stratotanker, North American P-51D/F-51D Mustang, Republic F-84F Thunderstreak, Mikoyan-Gurevich MiG-21F, Lockheed T-33 Shooting Star and Lockheed SR-71 Blackbird.

 Barksdale's 32nd Air Refueling Squadron received the first operational McDonnell Douglas KC-10A Extender aerial tanker in November 1981.
 The 32nd ARS was reassigned to the 458th Operations Group on 1 June 1992 and to the 305th Operations Group on 1 July 1995.
-The 71st ARS was reassigned to the 458th Operations Group at McGuire AFB, New Jersey.
-Barksdale's last KC-135 was placed in the Eighth Air Force Museum after its final flight in March 1994 and the last KC-10 departed for McGuire AFB in October.
+The 71st ARS was reassigned to the 458th Operations Group at McGuire Air Force Base, New Jersey.
+Barksdale's last KC-135 was placed in the Eighth Air Force Museum after its final flight in March 1994 and the last KC-10 departed for McGuire Air Force Base in October.